Pompelmo/teamGurren/README.md

 Rank_aggregation
 ================

-The fabulous folder of all the stuffs regarding ranking aggregation linked to the course of "Laboratory of biological data mining" @ UNITN by Enrico Blanzieri
+The folder of all the stuffs regarding ranking aggregation linked to the course of "Laboratory of biological data mining" @ UNITN by Enrico Blanzieri